 – RIBA President Simon Allford

 The three buildings have been selected following a rigorous judging process from a long list of 16 exceptional new projects in 11 countries.
-The winner of the RIBA International Prize and the RIBA International Emerging Architect Prize, which celebrates the future talent of the profession, will be announced in early 2022.
+The winner of the RIBA International Prize and the RIBA International Emerging Architect Prize, which celebrates the profession’s future talent, will be announced in early 2022.

 Friendship Hospital